 a.
 What was the median education level?
 (Be sure to report the education level, not just the numeric code!)

 b.
-Are the data reasonably symmetric about their median, or should another test be used?
+Are the data reasonably symmetric about their median?

-c.
-According to the one-sample Wilcoxon signed-rank test, is the
+d.
+According to the one-sample Wilcoxon signed-rank test, are the

-median education level significantly different from a typical level of
+education levels significantly different from a typical level of Bachelor’s?